 - Manufacturing and industrial sites

-When it comes to construction accidents, the Occupational Safety & Health Administration (OSHA) identifies four types of accidents that lead to the highest causes of death in the industry: falls, struck by an object, electrocutions, and catching in or between equipment or materials.
+When it comes to construction accidents, the Occupational Safety & Health Administration (OSHA) identifies four types of accidents that lead to the highest causes of death in the industry: falls, being struck by an object, electrocutions, and catching in or between equipment or materials.
 However, not all construction accidents result in fatalities, and many more injuries may occur due to other causes.

 According to the Bureau of Labor Statistics, the top causes of construction accident injuries include the following.

 - Injuries caused by objects were very common in construction injuries during 2015, cited in 26,550 cases.
-Falling objects and pieces of equipment, as well as slipping and moving object injuries, led to serious injury to workers.
+Falling objects and pieces of equipment, as well as slipping and moving object injuries, led to serious injuries to workers.

 - Parts and material-related injuries led to 14,420 total construction accident injuries in 2015.
 Common culprits include structural metal materials, fasteners such as nails and screws, pipes and tubing, and lumber.